 Conclusion

 Connected devices promise to be the major drivers of change within the coming few years.
-With higher demands for this technology from both public and private sector for better energy distribution, accurate business forecasts, the fruits of Green IT and an answer to many of the environment challenges faced by the region, the overall production gains is expected to shoot up.
+With higher demands for this technology from both public and private sector for better energy distribution, accurate business forecasts, the fruits of Green IT had an answer to many of the community resource management challenges faced by the region, the overall production gains is expected to shoot up.

 Of course, new technologies, such as Artificial Intelligence, will emerge making IoT more intuitive and user friendly, but largely, manufacturers will have to work harder at securing their connected devices as the risk to data will also increase.
 Amid all of these trends and predictions, the future ahead is definitely a promising one and certainly worth looking forward to.